Strawberry Pie is the perfect springtime dessert! Fresh strawberries piled high, coated in strawberry jello, and placed in a buttery crust.

 How to make Strawberry Pie

 CRUST.
-Start by blind baking your crust.
+Start by blind baking your crust in the oven.
 You will need to fully bake and cool your crust before starting the pie.

 STRAWBERRIES.
 You need to wash and hull the strawberries.
 I like to cut the strawberries in half and place them in the shell cut side down for a prettier appearance.
 But if you are short on time you can leave them whole and place them with their points up.

 FILLING.
-In a medium-sized sauce pan mix the sugar, cornstarch, and water.
+In a medium-sized sauce pan mix the sugar, corn starch, and water.
 Cook over medium-low heat stirring constantly until thickened.
-Remove from the heat and stir in the jello until dissolved.
+Remove from the heat and stir in the strawberry jell-o until dissolved.